 The Coronavirus (COVID19) Pandemic is currently a serious public health emergency, and in an effort to combat community transmission of COVID19, the City of Lewiston is daily monitoring updates from the Maine Center for Disease Control (CDC), communicating with public health leaders, and actively taking safety measures.
 This page will be regularly updated with evolving news and information.
-Social distancing is key to help stop the spread of COVID19.
+Social distancing, masking, and handwashing are critical towards stopping the transmission of COVID19.

 - Do City Business Online